Can Increasing the Hit Ratio Hurt Cache Throughput? (Long Version): A three-pronged approach to LRU

 \subsubsection{Modeling disk access and cache access}

 Our disk has enough concurrency that it can be accessed simultaneously by all 72 requests.
 Thus, in queueing speak, we can model the disk as a {\em think station} (infinite number of simultaneous service stations) with mean think time $\E{Z_{disk}}= 100 \mu s$.
 Likewise, the cache lookup can also be executed concurrently.
-Thus, the cache lookup can also be modeled as a ``think'' station but with a much faster mean think time of $\E{Z_{cache}} = 0.51 \mu s$.
-Note that a think station is different from a queue station in that there is no queueing at a think station -- every request is served immediately and concurrently.
+Thus, the cache lookup can also be modeled as a think station but with a much faster mean think time of $\E{Z_{cache}} = 0.51 \mu s$.
+Note that a think station is different from a queue station in that there is no queueing at a think station -- every request starts running immediately, and requests are served concurrently.